Creating an eCommerce website can add wings to your small retail businesses.

 Recommended post: 8 Things to check in your eCommerce website for getting more sales

 After making the website live, the final step was to hand over all the necessary details or materials to the client.

-Handing over of the website is a very crucial part.
+Handing over the website is a very crucial part.

-If you are wondering, what are the materials or details that you should be handed over by your website developer, below are some of them for you:
+If you are wondering, what materials or details you should be handed over by your website developer, below are some of them for you:

 - The username & password of the admin section.

 - The PSDs of website layouts & logos.

 - Any other credentials that your website designer may have with him for eg. Google Analytics, Facebook Pixel, etc.

 If you don’t care about the handover of your website, you may face a lot of challenges in making the required changes to your website in the future.

 You will always have to rely on your existing website developer, even if you are not happy with them, to make any kind of changes to your website.